 YET, it relates to this cake post because this is all about Vin’s birthday.
 And, as much as I hate to admit it, he and I take that sentence finishing crap to the next level because I like, OMG, can totally read his mind, too!
 I can tell the exact moment when he wants to spit out gum, the exact words he’s going to say about shows watching TV (think Gob and Tony Wonder from the new “Arrested Development” season where they’re like “…same”), and the best example: when we were getting frustrated designing wedding invites during lunch hour @ our respective jobs, and I got fed up and drew a picture of discharging male genitalia in Microsoft Paint and scribbled “Come to our wedding.
 Vin & K” and emailed the “invite.jpg” file to Vin, only to get an email reply 2 seconds later that said “OMG I was seriously drawing wedding invite mock ups with penises and pubic hair before hahahaha!!!”
 At first, it was kind of creepy and I’m pretty sure I weirded Vin out (“How did you know that???” was said a lot), and it probably freaked him out more when I deadpanned, “I read your mind.”
 Now it’s just normal <3

 Anyway, Vin’s been hard at work writing this awesome action-packed zombie story for the past year and self-published it on Amazon.
 For those of you who haven’t already bought the softcover or e-book version, click here; also, if you already have a Kindle, you can borrow the book for free.
 In December, I started collecting images for inspiration for Vin’s birthday cake and compiled a bunch here and there in Microsoft Office documents and saved them in my Google drive account for reference.
 I know what you’re thinking, but no, I didn’t plan on making him a zombie cake; I was browsing the Internets for old school Underwood typewriters.
-At the time, I told Vin I had a great idea in mind for his cake already and that it would be a surprise. triple typewriter In early March, Vin said he had a request for his birthday cake.
+At the time, I told Vin I had a great idea in mind for his cake already and that it would be a surprise.
+In early March, Vin said he had a request for his birthday cake.
 (We’ve gone from “No, I don’t want a cake for my birthday!” to specific requests now.
 Good job, Me, for shooting myself in the foot.
 Hahaha) He said he was really thinking about what he wanted and said: a typewriter cake.
 Not just any typewriter, but an old vintage looking one and told me to check out images on Google.
 But only if I could do it and had the time to do it.
 I said, “I was planning on making it for you anyway.
 I decided in January and saved all these photos of cool typewriters from every angle.
 I sh*t you not” and referred back to my old files of Underwood typewriters dated January 11, 2013.
 Vin’s response: HAHAHA – awesome!!!
 This year, the husband’s birthday fell on a Wednesday.
 There’s no way in hell I’d have time or energy to bake the evening before, so I blocked off the following weekend to bake Vin’s cake so we could share it with family and friends at brunch.
 (After last year’s leftover cake ridiculousness, I know not to make such elaborate cakes without ppl being present to consume it in a timely manner.)
-I was also booked to make a small cutting cake and packaged floral garden cupcakes for a wedding so I figured I’d do all my baking for both projects in the morning, set aside Vin’s cakes for later, and work on the grass + flowers goods first. typewriter diagram In hindsight, I should have planned out Vin’s cake better.
+I was also booked to make a small cutting cake and packaged floral garden cupcakes for a wedding so I figured I’d do all my baking for both projects in the morning, set aside Vin’s cakes for later, and work on the grass + flowers goods first.
+In hindsight, I should have planned out Vin’s cake better.
 Usually I draw technical sketches and diagrams with breakdowns of height, length and width, what materials I’d need to construct which piece, what special ingredients I need in advance, how to make the cake structurally sound, etc. etc. Nope.
 The only things that were KINDA thought out were that I could possibly use Rolos as the keys on the board (I was worried they were too big; worst comes to worst we could just give the candy away or use it for something else) and I bought a sheet of white edible sugar paper to use as, duh… paper.
 Other than that, I just winged it.

 I baked 3 layers of berry-chocolate cake after making sure the chocolate caramel candy keyboard would fit the Pyrex pan.
 BOOM!
 It did.
 The bottom layer was the thickest and sturdiest with 2 halves of another cake layer cut longways to stack as the higher part of the cake.
 The third cake stuck to the baking dish a bit b/c I stupidly rushed and didn’t put enough liner grease and tried to take it out of the pan without letting it cool @ all, but no matter; I didn’t need it and it’ll be used for future cake balls/pops.
 I cemented the cake layers in place with the extra green vanilla frosting I made for the “grass” cupcakes, and then carved out the curve where the typebars go and cut out a section at the top where the platen sits.
 I slathered the rough sculpted cake with more Kermit colored frosting and let the dirty iced cake chill out in the fridge while I rolled out the fondant.